ConorDaniel/IoTAssign/README.md

    This changes a texgt mssage display from 'at rest' to 'movement detected'.
    The change is momentary - I need to refine that.

+   I also added in a separate 'Heart Beat' signal from the PI as part of this programme.
+This sends an integer value to Blynk when the pi programme is connected.
+   I added a visual signal to this, so that an led changes from blue to yellow every 10 seconds, to confirm the pi is connected.
+   I then added a Blynk automation to this, again to give a push alert to the app if the signal stops.

-   Programmes: test.py and device_model.py (running 'test' calls 'device_model' NB both python programmes provided by sensor vendor, test.py modified by me to target key data).
+   Programmes: test.py and device_model.py (running 'test' calls 'device_model' NB both python programmes provided by sensor vendor, test.py modified by me to target key data) and to include a heartbeat signal.

 **Next Steps**
 Ideally
-I would combine the RSSI values and the angular movement values together- but that defeated me in the time available.
+I would combine the RSSI values and the angular movement values together for a really reliable detection of movemeent - but that defeated me in the time available.
-I would also get a bluetooth sensor which could connect to two receivers (or which has a dual mac addresss).
+I would also get a 'multipoint' bluetooth sensor which could connect to two receivers (or which has a dual mac addresss).
 I would calibrate the RSSI values and the angular ones more precisely in terms of what is the impact of standing up and moving forward - again, time did not allow.
-I would like to build in battery strength as well - its shown on the proprietary app, but not as part of the data package.
+I would like to build in battery strength as well - the battery strenght shown on the proprietary app, but not as part of the data package.

 References: